mstksg/advent-of-code-2018/reflections.md

 freqs = M.fromListWith (+) . map (,1)
 ```

-Day 2 part 1 is then to just:
+Day 2 part 1 is then to:

 1. Build a frequency map for chars for each line
 2. Aggregate all of the seen frequencies in each line